raHUlSinghvi1/SOC-PROJECT/README.md

 6. Gained basic understanding of backtesting a strategy to check historical performance.

 7. Analyzed and iteratively improved my trading strategy based on performance results.

+8. Learnt how machine learning can help in trading.

+9. Learned about supervised learning models like Logistic Regression, Decision Trees, and Random Forests.

+10. Combining 4-5 technical strategies using ML.

+11. Training models to predict buy/sell/hold decisions.